Avian awareness and avoidance training

 Where dogs can be trained

-- Contact a local trainer – Kiwi Avoidance Training NZ website has details.
+- Contact a local trainer – Kiwi Avoidance Training NZ website has trainer details and a list of upcoming courses

 Help protect native bird species.
-Avian awareness and aversion training helps to avoid native birds getting killed and disturbed.
+Avian awareness and avoidance training helps to avoid native birds getting killed and disturbed.
 It's also a requirement in some areas that have kiwi and other ground-dwelling birds.

-Avian aversion training does not override any dog access restrictions for an area.
+Avian avoidance training does not override any dog access restrictions for an area.

 How dogs are trained

-Dogs are fitted with electric collars and exposed to dead ground-dwelling native birds and faeces in a controlled situation.
-Whilst sniffing these, the dog is given a negative reinforcement through a small but surprising electric shock.
+Dogs are fitted with e-collars and and exposed to decoys to simulate ground-dwelling native birds and their scent in a controlled situation.
+Whilst sniffing these, the dog is given a positive punishment through a small but surprising corrective shock.

 Most dogs quickly learn to avoid the birds following this experience.
 You should reinforce this message when the dog shows interest in other birds anywhere.

-Certificates of attendance are issued after the training.
+Certificates are issued to reflect that the dog has received training or been re-tested.
 Database descriptions of the dogs are recorded, along with contact details for their owners.

 Your dog needs to be tested again within a year of the initial training.
 The dog is tested for its learned avoidance and may be retrained.